Version2Software/v2-timer-component/README.md

 # v2-timer-component

-This is a simple countdown timer.
-It is a browser-native web component, therefore it is compatible with any framework, or no framework at all.
-For example, if you are building a Kanban board and want a thirty-minute task timer as part of your board, you can include this component.
-You can control it via buttons or through events.
-You can change the timer's duration as well as configure its appearance through css variables.
+This is a simple countdown timer – a browser-native web component designed for seamless integration with any framework or standalone use.
+Whether you're enhancing a Kanban board with a thirty-minute task timer or adding a customizable countdown to your project, this component can help.
+Easily control the timer through buttons or events, adjust its duration, and personalize its appearance using CSS variables.

 <img src="https://github.com/Version2Software/v2-timer-component/blob/main/timer.png" alt="Timer" width="300"/>